fullcalendar/fullcalendar-examples/bootstrap/README.md

 # FullCalendar Bootstrap 4 Example

-This is a fully-buildable example project for FullCalendar and [Bootstrap].
+This is a fully-buildable example project for FullCalendar and [Bootstrap 4][Bootstrap4].

 ## Installation